English Settlement: Disc two

-"Melt the Guns", the opening track of the second disc, is a funk-influenced track with political themes, critical of the arms industry, gun culture and American militarism.
+"Melt the Guns", the opening track of the second disc, is a funk-influenced track with political themes, critical of the arms industry, gun culture, and American militarism.

 "It's Nearly Africa" was described by Partridge as being about "reclaiming lost innocence" and rejecting modern technology.
 It was born out of two unfinished songs Partridge had written, "Jazz Love", a song the band would jam on during sound checks on the Drums and Wires tour and "Primitive Now", where the lyrical theme came from.
 The song features a saxophone solo from Partridge.
 It was never played live, but Partridge has said there were plans for him to play drums alongside Terry Chambers.

 "Fly on the Wall" is about "Big Brother" and was inspired by the fly on the wall documentaries appearing on British television at the time.
-The song features tremolo guitar, heavily compressed drums, "buzzing morse code synthesizer" and distorted vocals, qualities not heard on the demo recorded by Moulding.
-He credited Partridge with the "morse code buzzy-fly" sound and said it "added a lot to the credibility of the song because it made the music sound funnier and gave an ambiguity to the song.
+The song features tremolo guitar, heavily compressed drums, "buzzing Morse code synthesizer" and distorted vocals, qualities not heard on the demo recorded by Moulding.
+He credited Partridge with the "Morse code buzzy-fly" sound and said it "added a lot to the credibility of the song because it made the music sound funnier and gave an ambiguity to the song.
 You didn't know whether I was taking the piss or not."

 "English Roundabout" is about English city life.
-Fans erroneously assumed that the title referred to a particular roundabout in Swindon.
+Fans erroneously assumed that the title referred to the Magic Roundabout in Swindon.
 The song is a rare example of popular music written in the 5/4 time signature.
 Its ska/bluebeat rhythm was contributed by Chambers.

 The final song, "Snowman", is focused on themes of romantic rejection.
 In a 2006 interview, Partridge stated that the track was inspired by a mandolin pattern featured on a track on the 1979 album Fluid Rustle by Eberhard Weber.

 Leftover

 Other tracks were produced but relegated to single B-sides.
-They are Partridge's "Tissue Tigers (The Arguers)", "Punch and Judy", "Heaven Is Paved with Broken Glass", "Egyptian Solution (Thebes in a Box)" and "Mantis on Parole", Moulding's "Blame the Weather", and the band's "Over Rusty Water".
-Some of these later reappeared on the compilations Beeswax: Some B-Sides 1977–1982 (1982), Rag and Bone Buffet: Rare Cuts and Leftovers (1990), Coat of Many Cupboards (2002) and the EP Dear God (1987).
+They are Partridge's "Tissue Tigers (The Arguers)", "Punch and Judy", "Heaven Is Paved with Broken Glass", "Egyptian Solution (Thebes in a Box)", and "Mantis on Parole", Moulding's "Blame the Weather", and the band's "Over Rusty Water".
+Some of these later reappeared on the compilations Beeswax: Some B-Sides 1977–1982 (1982), Rag and Bone Buffet: Rare Cuts and Leftovers (1990), Coat of Many Cupboards (2002), and the EP Dear God (1987).